Our Beach House Renovation: Latest Updates

 So, we chose to save a lot of money by not replacing all of the windows, which were part of our original plan – but purely for aesthetics.

-The point being, it’s important to have a budget but allow for wiggle room and find places to save to get to the important splurges.
+The point being, it’s important to have a budget but to also allow for a little wiggle room and find places to save in order to get to the important splurges.

 So that’s it for now.